Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Existence of Exchangeable and Symmetric Optimal Policies.

 \subsection{Existence of an exchangeable optimal policy for finite population teams.}

 We first show the existence of an optimal policy for \PN\ and \PNT\ that is exchangeable.

 Following the approach in \cite{bauerle2023mean,Ali-2023}, we reformulate the problem as a measure-valued MDP.
-Let $\EM$ be the set of all empirical measures on $(x^{1:N}_t,u^{1:N}_t)$ for all $t\geq 0$ that are induced by any strategic measure ${{P_{\pi}^{N}}}\in L^N$.
+Let $\EM$ be the set of all empirical measures on states and actions $(x^{1:N}_t,u^{1:N}_t)$ for every $t\geq 0$ that are induced by any strategic measure ${{P_{\pi}^{N}}}\in L^N$.
 For any $\mu^N\in \EMX$, we define the new measure-valued action set by

 We define the new transition kernel